ARM-software/scmi-tests/docs/guide_for_juno_testing.md

 Introduction
 -------
-This document lists the instructions to be followed to enable the Juno Linux image to run SCMI Linux application using the mailbox test driver interface.
+This document lists the instructions that must be followed to enable the Juno Linux image to run SCMI Linux application using the mailbox test driver interface.

 Juno ADP software stack
 -------
-The ARM connected community maintains the information about the software stack support for Juno ADP.
-For more information, see [ARM connected community].
+The [Arm connected community] maintains the information about the software stack support for Juno ADP.

 Linux kernel
 -------
+The following changes must be made in the Linux kernel source code:

 ### Mailbox test driver
-In order to use scmi test agent on Juno platform, the Linux kernel needs to be rebuilt to include the mailbox test driver with mailbox doorbell support and some additional changes. <br>
+To use SCMI test agent on Juno platform, the Linux kernel must be rebuilt to include the mailbox test driver with mailbox doorbell support and additional changes. <br>
-The below mentioned steps are tested against Linux kernel version 4.13-rc5.
+Doorbell support patches for mailbox and additional changes to enable mailbox test driver are tested against Linux kernel version 4.13-rc5.

 ### Doorbell support patches for mailbox
-The door bell support for mailbox driver is enabled by applying a patch series currently discussed in LKML.
+The doorbell support for mailbox driver is enabled by applying a patch series that is currently discussed in LKML.
 For more information, see [Mailbox doorbell support patches].
 These patches are hosted on the [Mailbox doorbell support repo].
-The user needs to apply this patch to the Juno mainline tracker kernel.
-The kernel can be downloaded using the steps mentioned on the connected community page.
+This patch must be applied to the Juno mainline tracker kernel.
+The kernel can be downloaded using the steps that are mentioned on [Arm connected community].

 ### Additional changes to enable mailbox test driver
-In addition to applying the patches, follow the steps below before starting the kernel build.
+In addition to applying the patches, follow these steps before starting the kernel build:

-`Enable mailbox test driver`: By default the Juno ADP kernels do not have the mailbox test driver enabled.
+`Enable mailbox test driver`: By default, Juno ADP kernels do not have the mailbox test driver enabled.
 Set CONFIG_MAILBOX_TEST=y in kernel config to include mailbox test driver in the kernel.

 `Update device tree`: The Juno device trees currently have a node describing mailbox prior to the doorbell mode support.
-Additionally the current device tree do not have a node describing the mailbox test. <br>
+Also, the current device trees do not have a node describing the mailbox test. <br>
-The user should do the following in arch/arm64/boot/dts/arm/juno-base.dtsi.
+You must do the following in arch/arm64/boot/dts/arm/juno-base.dtsi.
 Replace existing node describing mailbox with the following:

 ```
 	mailbox: mhu@2b1f0000 {